 Looking for activities for Hands-on Color Words Activities?
 Maybe you are asking yourself, how to teach color words to Kindergarten?
 I have found that my students are struggling a little more than usual with their color words, so I knew I needed a little more help to keep them learning and engaged.
-If you are in the same position, then I know these color words activities will be helpful for your class as well.
+If you are in the same position, then I know these color word activities will be helpful for your class as well.

 Color Words Activities Flashcards

-First, basic color word activities start with flashcards.
-I have three different type of cards.
-The first type of flashcards contain color coded words like the word red above.
+First, hands-on color word activities start with flashcards.
+I have three different types of cards.
+The first type of flashcard contains color-coded words like the word red above.
 Students can use these cards to begin to learn their color words.

 Next, the second set of cards is written in plain black.
 These are great to review the words once your students know them.
-They don’t give any hints to the actual color word.
+They don’t give any hints about the actual color word.

 Then, the last set of words is like the example word blue above.
 The color words are printed in a variety of colors, but not their own color.
 This is a fun and challenging way to make sure your learner knows their words.

-All of these flashcards can be used to help many learning activities and support learners as needed.
+All of these flashcards can be used to help with many learning activities and support learners as needed.
 They can also be used for word walls.

 Check out this fun matching activity for hands-on color word activities.
 This game allows learners to practice their color words by matching the paint cans to the brushes.
 Students can use the flashcards for support if needed.